Canva Review: Everything You Need to Know Before Signing Up

 Price: $10/user/month or $100/user/year (minimum 3 people, so $300/year minimum)

-Important pricing note: Canva raised their Teams pricing significantly in late 2024, jumping from around $180/year to $500/year for a 3-person team.
+Important pricing note: Canva raised their Teams pricing significantly in recent years, jumping from around $180/year to $500/year for a 3-person team.
 This caused considerable backlash, and Canva has since offered a 40% discount for existing users' first 12 months after the change.

 Teams includes everything in Pro, plus: